 The Snapdragon 835 uses ARM’s big.LITTLE architecture.
 This means it has 4 powerful cores that do all the hard tasks and 4 low-powered ones that look after easier ones.
 This makes the phone more efficient so the battery lasts longer.
 The benchmarks above are based on the big cores working.

-The S8 Edge’s processor will be supported by 4GB RAM which is more than ample for an Android phone.
-Yes there are phones with 6GB RAM like the OnePlus 3, but in reality the extra 2GB are almost entirely wasted as Android can’t make good use of so much RAM.
+The S8 Edge’s processor is supported by 4GB RAM which is more than ample for an Android phone.
+Yes there are phones with 6GB RAM like the OnePlus 3, but in reality the extra 2GB are almost entirely wasted as Google’s operating system can’t make good use of it.
+We’ve seen the S8 running and it is butter smooth in operation.

 What is for sure is that the Galaxy S8 Edge will be one of the fastest phones you can buy in 2017.